Human Research Protection Program

 The HRPP Coordinator at York College is Professor Deborah Majerovitz.
-Email her at firstname.lastname@example.org with any questions or concerns related to the IRB process or research involving human subjects.
+Email her with any questions or concerns related to the IRB process or research involving human subjects.

 The IRB Process

-To apply for IRB approval, you will need an account in the IDEATE program. https://ideate.cuny.edu/home/.
-IDEATE only works in the Firefox browser.
+Next, you must apply for an IRB review.
+To apply for IRB approval, you will need an account in the IRB Manager program.

 It is important to remember that when using Human Subjects they are treated in an ethical manner.
 Therefore, under this program, ORSP allows your research to use Human subjects under Federal Guidelines.
 It is our duty to project both the Human Subject involved in the research and the researchers involved, so please be sure to review all necessary materials that involve human subjects.